 Having documentation prepared before you start recruiting can save you headaches as you go through a job offer process.
 Rushing to get letters or contracts produced may mean that the perfect candidate slips through your fingers, so a little preparation will go a long way.

-If you find it difficult to draft these documents from scratch there are also options to download recruitment templates and tailor them to suit your organisation's needs.
+If you find it difficult to draft these documents from scratch there are also options to download recruitment templates and forms and tailor them to suit your organisation's needs.